beverloo/periodic-background-sync/README.md

 but they require explicit user permission.

 To mitigate these privacy concerns, the user agent can limit the number of times periodic tasks are run for a site if the user isn't currently visiting the site.
+It can also limit how long the service worker is allowed to be awake for running periodic tasks.

 An additional `periodic-background-sync` permission will be exposed through the Permissions API to allow developers to query whether the API can be used.